hbbio/ensure/README.md

 # Supported types and checks

-As of now, `ensure` just support a few types but might be expanded in the future.
+As of now, `ensure` only supports a few types but might be expanded in the future.

 | Type                | Checks                  |
 | ------------------- | ----------------------- |